 Slide Master view is a special feature in PowerPoint that allows you to quickly modify the slides and slide layouts in your presentation.
-From there, you can edit the slide master, which will affect every slide in the presentation.
-You can also modify individual slide layouts, which will change any slides using those layouts.
+From here, you can edit the slide master, which will affect every slide in the presentation.
+You can also modify individual slide layouts, which will change any slides using these layouts.

-For example, let's say you find a theme you like but you don't like the slide layouts.
-You could use Slide Master view to customize the layouts exactly the way you want them to look.
+Let's say you find a theme you like but don't like the slide layouts.
+You could use Slide Master view to customize the layouts exactly the way you want.

 In Slide Master view, the Slide Master tab will appear first on the Ribbon, but you'll still be able to access commands on different tabs as normal.

-Whether you're making significant changes to your slides or just a few small tweaks, Slide Master view can help you create a consistent, professional presentation without a lot of effort.
-You could use Slide Master view to change just about anything in your presentation, but here are some of its most common uses:
+Whether you're making significant changes to your slides or just a few small tweaks, Slide Master view can help you create a consistent and professional presentation without a lot of effort.
+You can use Slide Master view to change just about anything in your presentation, but here are some of its most common uses:

-Some overall presentation changes—like customizing the theme fonts and theme colors—can be made quickly from the Design tab.
+Some overall presentation changes, such as customizing the theme fonts and theme colors, can be made quickly from the Design tab.
 Review our lesson on Modifying Themes to learn more.

 If you're inserting a background graphic, you may want to send it behind all other objects on the slide.
 Right-click the object, select Send to Back, then click Send to Back.
 Review our lesson on Arranging Objects to learn more.